General

 All of our trip payments are made online through the TouchNet IMPACT store.
 Select your listed trip and follow the instructions to complete payment.
 The online store accepts the following methods of payment: American Express, Discover, Mastercard, Visa, & webCheck.

-No, all payments to IMPACT are nonrefundable.
+All payments to IMPACT are nonrefundable.

 Yes, we do offer opportunities for waived trip fees!
 The IMPACT trip fee assistance waiver serves to offer a select number of UGA students the chance to attend an IMPACT trip with little to no associated costs.
 Selection is based on expressed needs, and the application review will have no identifying information attached in order to protect the privacy of the applicants.
 Only the staff Program Director awarding the waived fee to selected individuals will have access to names on applications.